moniquesenjaya/Construct-2-Game/README.md

-Multimedia Construct 2 Mid-Term Game Project (theme: Kindergarten games)
+# Multimedia Construct 2 Mid-Term Game Project (theme: Kindergarten games)

-Learn it up !
+## Learn it up !
 A typing game developed by Monique Senjaya and Ardelia Shaula Araminta

+Contributors:
 Monique Senjaya : Construct 2
 Ardelia Shaula Araminta : Art, Design

 In this project, we created a typing game aimed to 5-8 years old to learn how to type and also develop three essentials early skills:
 1. Alphabets
 2. Numbers